Regular cervical cancer vaccination(子宮頸がんワクチンの定期接種)

 When receiving the vaccination, take the necessary items with you(接種の際に必要な物)

-The record form, the cervical cancer vaccination pre-examination slip, your health insurance card, a document to confirm that you are a citizen of Higashihiroshima (your My Number Card, etc.)
+The vaccination history information, the cervical cancer vaccination pre-examination slip, a document to confirm that you are a citizen of Higashihiroshima (your My Number Card, etc.)

 Points to note(注意事項)